johntharian/store-monitoring/readme.md

     - Output
         - if report generation is not complete, return “Running” as the output
         - if report generation is complete, return “Complete” along with the CSV file with the schema described above.

+# Problems Faced
+- The time taken to calculate uptime and downtime is very high for large number of store_ids even when using multi threading